 However, since asylum seekers can be detained for identification purposes in the hotspots, access to the guarantees provided by Article 7 of the Reception Decree in relation to detention centres should also apply (see access to detention facilities).
 According to Article 7, the access to NGOs with consolidated experience in protecting asylum seekers is allowed; it can be limited for security reasons, public order, or for reasons connected to the correct management of the centres but not completely impeded.

-However, by December 2019, ASGI tried to obtain access to the hotspot of Lampedusa but it was formally denied.
+This considered, by December 2019, ASGI tried to obtain access to the hotspot of Lampedusa but it was formally denied.
 The Prefecture of Agrigento alleged the lack of specific agreements with the Ministry of Interior, as requested by the SOPs.
-As regards the access guarantees provided by the Reception Decree for detention centres, the Prefecture has considered that it allows limiting the access of NGOs just for the administrative management of the centre and that the presence of EASO, UNHCR and IOM, as well as the access of the Guarantor for the rights of detained people are sufficient to protect migrants.
+As regards to the access guarantees provided by the Reception Decree for detention centres, the Prefecture has considered that it allows limiting the access of NGOs just for the administrative management of the centre and that the presence of EASO, UNHCR and IOM, as well as the access of the Guarantor for the rights of detained people are sufficient to protect migrants.

 Access of UNHCR and other refugee-assisting organisations to border points is provided.
 For security and public order grounds or, in any case, for any reasons connected to the administrative management, the access can be limited on condition that is not completely denied.

 Article 10(3) Procedure Decree.

 Administrative Court of Sicily, interim decision no. 943 of 24 September 2020.

 See ASGI: “Hotspot di Lampedusa: dal Tar Sicilia ulteriore conferma del principio di accessibilità della società civile ai luoghi di trattenimento”, 6 September 2021, available in Italian at: https://bit.ly/3Ic5L6P.

 Article 10-bis(2) Procedure Decree.